 - Junior faculty development

-The Vice President calls for proposals via email with detailed instructions on applying for funding in late January with a due date of late April.
+The Vice President calls for proposals via email with detailed instructions on applying for funding in mid March with a due date of late April.

 This Committee annually calls for proposals from faculty for professional development funds and makes recommendations to the President for awards.
 These recommendations are based on the criteria as outlined in Article XIV of the MSCA collective bargaining agreement.
 The MSCA agreement notes that the professional development activity is designed: